 Bo=ρgL2γ

-where ρ is the density, g is gravitational acceleration 9.8 m/s², L is the characteristic length, like the radii of curvature for a droplet, and γ is the surface tension.
+where ρ is the density, g is gravitational acceleration 9.8 m/s², L is the characteristic length, like the radius of curvature for a droplet, and γ is the surface tension.
 The Bond number is a dimensionless number that represents the importance of surface tension in a fluid system.
 When the Bond number is small (Bo << 1), surface tension dominates and has a pronounced effect on the surface morphology.
-On the other hand, when the Bond number is large (Bo >> 1), gravity becomes more significant, leading to different behaviors of the fluid.(48) With a reference droplet size of 5.5 µm, Y002 exhibits a Bond number on the order of 10⁻⁵, indicating that the surface tension is dominant enough not to be significantly affected by gravity and are directly reflected in the surface morphology.
+On the other hand, when the Bond number is large (Bo >> 1), gravity becomes more significant, leading to different behaviors of the fluid.
+With a reference droplet size of 5.5 µm, Y002 demonstrates a Bond number in the range of 10⁻⁵, signifying that the influence of surface tension is sufficiently pronounced to remain largely unaltered by gravitational forces, thus directly manifesting in the surface morphology.
 However, it exhibits distinct characteristics compared to the evaporation of a simple isotropic liquid droplet.

 Due to its high viscosity, Y002 experiences significantly limited flow within the system, resulting in restricted movement and deformation of the droplet.
 As a result, the stress induced by the droplet deformation remains prominent, and this is evident in the changes observed during the sublimation process.
 Meanwhile, since the outermost surface molecules are not firmly fixed, surface tension may affect the interface structure of droplets formed after sublimation.
 The Laplace number (La) is a dimensionless number that also represents the relative importance of viscous forces to surface tension forces in a fluid system.
 It provides a numerical measure of behavior differences between LC and isotropic liquids.
 It is defined as:

-La=Re2We=ργLμ2=inertia/bulletsurface tensionviscous forces2
+La=Re2We=ργLμ2=inertia∙surface tensionviscous forces2